SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 **TOTAL COST**: ~$<span id="diy-total"></span>

 **Please note**: BNOs are difficult to attain with the current chip shortage.
-Depending on your luck it may cost up to $80 per board.
+Depending on your luck, it may cost up to $80 per board.
 If you are trying to use these boards in particular, the above price guide may differ **wildly** from what you should expect.

 ## Optional components
 {:.no_toc}